AhmadHussain921/factiiv/README.md

 # Steps to run the application

-This project contains two folders:
+This project contains two folders: <br>
  1> contains the contracts
  2> contains the server and basic frontend code (for testing it with metamask)